cultuurnet/udb3-json-schemas/README.md

 This "Stoplight Flavored Markdown" syntax is usually not supported in every Markdown editor.
 Therefore it is advised to use [Stoplight Studio](https://stoplight.io/studio/) to edit the Markdown files, especially if you want to see a nice preview of how your pages will look on https://docs.publiq.be.

-Note that Markdown files should not be used to document a reference of all of your API's endpoints.
+Note that Markdown files should not be used to create a complete reference of all of your API's endpoints.
 They should only be used for how-to guides and other extra information that cannot be documented in your OpenAPI file(s).

 ## Sidebar 🔎